lockss/lockss.github.io/administrators/classic-lockss/basic-config/subscription-manager.md

 ## Why Subscription Management is Important

 When New Archival Units become available for preservation, an administrator needs to manually add them to the list of Archival Units to be preserved by a LOCKSS system.
 This is accomplished by going to the "**Add AUs**" link in the "**Journal Configuration**" page of the LOCKSS Administration web interface.
-Each new version of Archival Units also needs to be added to the machine manually.
+The Archival Unit for future volumes of a title must be added manually as well.

 Subscription Manager allows for serial publications to be more efficiently added to a LOCKSS system in bulk by allowing administrators to specify a subscription period when the Library is subscribed to the publications and then the LOCKSS software configures the associated Archival Units automatically.
 - _**Please Note**_ in the context of the LOCKSS software the term “**subscription**” does not directly refer to the agreement between the Library and the serial publication publisher regarding the purchase of content published in the serial publication.